 Sagrada Família Schools

-On the Passion Facade side of the Sagrada Familia, tucked away in the southern corner, you will see a small building with an organic looking design.
+On the Passion Façade side of the building, tucked away in the southern corner, you’ll spot a small building with an organic-looking wavy roof.
+This is the Sagrada Familia Schools building.

 Sagrada Familia Gift Shop

-Climb Inside the Passion and Nativity Towers
+Climb Inside the Towers

 Do You Need a Ticket to Visit the Sagrada Familia?